 The two following sections start off with some more urban exploration photographs.
 These have a narrower focus than before and are mostly railway related.
 The second of these sections has the title minimal complexity and shows the work of Graphic Surgery.
 This is odd stuff to describe; it’s made up of abstract blocks of straight black and white lines and shapes.
 Some of it is clearly artistic work but some of the more large scale stuff looks as though it is designed to be part of the architecture of the grey concrete buildings it covers.

-Overall Chemistry is a nice publication to look at.
-There is an interesting range of content that includes lots of graffiti but also something different in other sections which sets it apart.
+Overall Chemistry is a nice publication to look at, there’s an interesting range of content including lots of graffiti but also something different in other sections which sets it apart.
 I think I would’ve liked to have a bit of description about the work of Graphic Surgery and an introduction to CMP One.
 Other than that the content is of a high standard and well presented.
-The whole Dutch steel section was cool and I liked the wall on page 101.